19 Fun End of Term Maths Activities KS1 & KS2

 You can mark out the same sized quadrant in different areas, for example under a tree, by a fence or by a path.
 Then get children to compare the number of daisies in each section and show their findings on bar charts.

-For an extra challenge, ask how could they calculate the blades of grass in a specified area?
+For an extra challenge, ask: “how could you calculate the blades of grass in a specified area?”